Need help getting copies of your next book?

 This group is for readers who enjoy fantastical stories including paranormal, futuristic dystopian, science fiction, and more.
 We meet on the first Tuesday of the month at 7 pm.
 Books are available at the Main Desk one month in advance.

-In March, April, and May, we will meet at Grill 89, 800 E Ogden Ave, Westmont.
+In June, July, and August, we will meet at Taco Grill & Salsa Bar, 111 Ogden Ave, Westmont.

-We will also watch the film Sucker Punch.
+We will also watch the film Blade Runner.